wchavarria03/kipu-bank/README.md

 ### Prerequisites

-- Node.js (version 14 or higher)
-- A wallet with ETH for deployment gas
+- A wallet with ETH for deployment gas (e.g., MetaMask)
 - Access to an Ethereum network (Mainnet, testnet, or local network)

 ### Deploy with Remix IDE